 Voisine v.
 United States | Oyez — Oyez (pronounced oh-yay) is a multimedia archive from Cornell’s Legal Information Institute (LII), Chicago-Kent College of Law, and Justia.com that is “devoted to making the Supreme Court of the United States accessible to everyone.”
 Visit this website to listen to the oral arguments and opinion announcement for Voisine.
 You can also read the full opinion of the court as well the dissenting opinion from Justice Clarence Thomas.

 Restrictions on the Possession of Firearms by Individuals Convicted of a Misdemeanor Crime of Domestic Violence | United States Department of Justice (DOJ) — On this section of the DOJ website, you can view the full text of the announcement sent by the Criminal Division to the United States Attorneys’ Offices upon the passage of Title 18 U.S.C. § 922(g)(9) in the fall of 1996.
 The announcement covers qualifying offenses, date of previous conviction, and limitations on previous convictions.
 You can also find prosecution considerations.

 Find a Reckless Domestic Violence Defense Lawyer in Georgetown, TX

 If you were recently arrested for an act of reckless domestic violence in Central Texas, it is in your best interest to seek legal representation as soon as possible.
-Law Office of Michael J. Price represents individuals in communities throughout Williamson County and Bell County, including Temple, Taylor, Round Rock, Leander, Killeen, and many others.
+Price & Twine, PLLC represents individuals in communities throughout Williamson County and Bell County, including Temple, Taylor, Round Rock, Leander, Killeen, and many others.